mvslopes/mvslopes/README.md

 Specialization in Logistics - UNINTER International University Center \
 Bachelor of Business Administration - Federal University of Viçosa

-### Technologies studied and applied in laboratories and projects.
+### Technologies studied and applied in laboratories and projects of Data Engineering.